lokidokicoki/dnd-lite/rules.md

 This can affect how other people in the game behave towards you.
 Ever played Fable?
 Yeah like that...

-### Good:
+### Good

 You help old ladies across the road and put money in charity boxes, you know, the little kiddie with dog outside the newsagents?

+### Bad

+You help old ladies under buses and charity boxes, well, that's just free money right?

-### Indifferent:
+### Indifferent

 Old ladies can them across the road by themselves, unless they remind you of your Nan.
 And charity?
 WEll, that starts at home, unless it is for the ickle doggos and kitties.

-## Bad:

-You help old ladies under buses and charity boxes, well, that's just free money right?

 ## Weapons

 Split in two broad groups, Ranged and Melee and categorised as Light, Medium or Heavy.
-If you are trying to use a weapon not in your proficiency list, it is -2 on your Attack roll.
+If you are trying to use a weapon not listed your [Class Kickers](#Classes) it is -2 to your Attack roll.
 Some classes allow for Dual-wielding too!

 | Weapon type | Damage |
 | ----------- | ------ |